GiovanniPioDelvecchio/automatic-POS-tagging/README.md

 This project was developed in Keras and trained on a fraction of the NLTK corpus for POS-tagging.

-The repository were the project was developed can be found here: https://github.com/DomMcOyle/NLP-Assigments-22-23/tree/Assignment-1
+The repository were the project was developed can be found here: <br>
+https://github.com/DomMcOyle/NLP-Assigments-22-23/tree/Assignment-1